Endometriosis & Egg Quality

 Endometriosis causes the formation of scar tissue in different parts of the reproductive tract.
 This scar tissue can compromise normal blood flow to or within the ovaries and reduce oxygen supply.
 This can hinder the maturation of eggs and reduce their quality.

-There is no direct way of measuring egg quality but a woman’s fertility can be assessed by measuring the levels of the anti-mullerian hormone (AMH) and the follicle stimulating hormone (FSH) in the blood.
+There is no direct way of measuring egg quality but a woman’s fertility can be assessed by measuring the levels of the anti-mullerian hormone (AMH) and the follicle-stimulating hormone (FSH) in the blood.
 AMH is secreted by cells and developing egg sacs and is a good indication of a woman’s egg reserve.
 FSH is secreted by the brain and stimulates egg development in the ovaries.
-If levels of either hormone is low, this can indicate a lower chance of embryo implantation, which is sometimes referred to as egg quality.
+If levels of either hormone are low, this can indicate a lower chance of embryo implantation, which is sometimes referred to as egg quality.
 However, AMH levels are not the only indicator of egg quality and is a more reliable marker of egg quantity.

 AMH levels decrease naturally with age.
 Normal AMH levels are between 7.14 pmol/L and 28.56 pmol/L infertile women, and AMH levels below 7.14 pmol/L indicate reduced ovarian reserve .
 According to the National Institute for Health and Care Excellence (NICE), less than 5.4 pmol/L of AMH will normally lead to a low response in IVF while AMH levels of 25 pmol/L or higher will lead to a high response .